Behind CARSTAR’s New Zoned Structure

 In 2016, CARSTAR operated in 30 states.
 Now, CARSTAR has expanded to 34 states, soon to be 38, Fisher says.

-In a 2016 interview from the CARSTAR Conference, Mark Macaluso, president of CARSTAR North America, said CARSTAR had already begun thinking about switching to a zone structure in order to better understand individual markets.
+In a 2016 interview from the CARSTAR Conference, Michael Macaluso, president of CARSTAR North America, said CARSTAR had already begun thinking about switching to a zone structure in order to better understand individual markets.

 “In each area there's a team,” he said at the time.
 “So our franchisees have an area director of operations, but then there's a support team that's solely focused on that zone, understanding the nuances in that marketplace, providing effective support and helping us grow faster and better.”